Browse Services

 What is the I-Drive ESOL Pilot Program?

 The English for Speakers of Other Languages (ESOL) Program for workers in the International Drive Resort Area offers English language instruction tailored to the needs of working adults in the I-Drive corridor, and is provided in partnership with area employers.
-Currently a pilot program, the classes began in September 2022 and consist of three 8-week sessions.
-The second session began in mid-January 2023 and the program will conclude in June 2023.

 Why is the program being offered?

-With nearly 75,000 workers, the International Drive Resort Area is the heart of economic activity for Orange County’s tourism industry and is home to the Orange County Convention Center, major theme parks, hotels, restaurants, and shopping venues.
+With nearly 90,000 workers, the International Drive Resort Area is the heart of economic activity for Orange County’s tourism industry and is home to the Orange County Convention Center, major theme parks, hotels, restaurants, and shopping venues.

 Orange County’s I-Drive Community Redevelopment Area (CRA) Advisory Group that guides CRA strategy in this tourism corridor suggested a learning opportunity for area workers because limited language proficiency leads to challenges in communicating with visitors to Central Florida, as well as with simply living in a largely English-speaking community.